ONSdigital/application-profile/README.md

 > - **Comprehension**: humans will have a better understanding about the data structure, the data meaning, the metadata and the nature of the dataset.
 > - **Processability**: machines will be able to automatically process and manipulate the data within a dataset.
-> - **Discoverability** machines will be able to automatically discover a dataset or data within a dataset.
+> - **Discoverability**: machines will be able to automatically discover a dataset or data within a dataset.
 > - **Reuse**: the chances of dataset reuse by different groups of data consumers will increase.
 > - **Trust**: the confidence that consumers have in the dataset will improve.
 > - **Linkability**: it will be possible to create links between data resources (datasets and data items).